 The park also includes a "natural playground" that's become an instant favorite with parents and kids.
 Check out the Park's Facebook page.

 Safety should be paramount for riders at Rocky Knob.
 Please pause at the start to thoroughly read the safety rules.
 Bikers should be on the lookout for hikers and walkers.
 All dogs must be on a leash.
-Riding in winter can be appealing when snow is not on the ground.
+Helmets are required.
 Use caution to be aware of ice in cold weather.

 Heading east out of Boone toward Wilesboro on US 421, Rocky Knob's entrance is on the right, two miles from the NC 194 junction in Boone.
 Coming from the east, pass the light at the crossing of Old US 421, and 1.4 miles later, make a safe U-turn back beyond the median and turn right into the park 0.2-mile later.

-Rocky Knob is being built by the Watauga County Tourism Development Authority (WTDA) with professional trail contractors funded under more than a half million dollars in grant money.
+Rocky Knob Park was built by the Watauga County Tourism Development Authority (WTDA) with professional trail contractors funded by more than a half million dollars in grant money.